IanKulin/ssl-monitor/README.md

 - Regularly scanning a list of websites for certificate expiry dates
 - Providing a web dashboard to view certificate status
 - Sending notifications via email (Postmark) and push notifications (NTFY)
-- Offering configurable thresholds for warnings and critical alerts
+- Using unified thresholds for both dashboard colors and notifications

 ## Architecture